-If you'd rather enjoy your gorgeous scenery without crowds, try Sequoia and Kings Canyon instead.
+If you prefer to enjoy your gorgeous scenery without crowds, try Sequoia and Kings Canyon instead.
 Naturalist John Muir called Kings Canyon even more spectacular than Yosemite, and the giant sequoia trees are bigger there, too.

 You can also "glamp" in spectacular style at the Sequoia High Sierra Camp - and you don't even have to hike very far to get there.

 Before you get to the big mountains, you could stop off in the Sierra Foothills for a look at Gold Country, with its 1850s gold camps and cute little towns.